Kennedy, Hugh Victor Strain (Hugh)

 Second Lieutenant Hugh Victor Strain Kennedy was 28 when he was killed in action at the Battle of Langemarck and he has no known grave.

-Second Lieutenant Hugh Victor Strain Kennedy is commemorated on the Tyne Cot Memorial in Belgium; on the QUB War Memorial and in the QUB Book of Remembrance.
+Second Lieutenant Hugh Victor Strain Kennedy is commemorated on the Tyne Cot Memorial in Belgium; on the QUB War Memorial and in the QUB Book of Remembrance and on the Kennedy family grave headstone in Belfast City Cemetery.